-For Sir Roger Casement the Imperial German government had moved almost every Irish prisoner they had, to one single prison of war camp.
-Limburg, just south east of Cologne, and it was there that Sir Roger, facilitated by the German Government, went to persuade them to take an oath and betray their loyalty to the British army. .
+For Sir Roger Casement the Imperial German government had moved almost every Irish Catholic prisoner they had, to one single prison of war camp.
+Limburg, just south-east of Cologne, and it was there that Sir Roger, facilitated by the German Government, went to persuade them to take an oath and betray their loyalty to the British army

 This is a sketch taken from the Illustrated London News.
-It shows Sir Roger Casement in the act of attempting to persuade the captured Irish soldiers to desert their British army regiments and join him in what he called an Irish Brigade, formed to fight for Irish Freedom.
-Those who joined became guests of the German Imperial Government and left the prisoner of war camps to become Irish freedom fighters, allies of the Germans and committed to fight alongside German troops in an anticipated German invasion of Ireland that was to be timed to synchronise with an Irish Rising..
+It shows Sir Roger Casement in the very act of attempting to persuade the captured Irish soldiers to desert their British army regiments and join him in what he called an Irish Brigade, formed to fight for Irish Freedom.
+Those who joined became guests of the German Imperial Government and left the prisoner of war camps to become Irish freedom fighters, allies of the Germans and committed to fighting alongside German troops in an anticipated German invasion of Ireland that was to be timed to synchronize with an Irish Rising.

 For the British public, this sketch shows a portrait of an honored and decorated knight of the realm in the very act of committing treason.
 It is for this he will hang.

-This picture shows the Brigade’s NCO’s in their new green uniforms with, in the middle, one of their German army trainers.
+This picture shows the Brigade’s NCO’s in their new green uniforms with, in the middle, one of their German army training officers.

 On the eve of the Easter Rising Casement left Germany for Ireland with only one man who had been so recruited.
-Three men would land on the Kerry coast, at Banna Strand, from the German submarine, U boat19, in which they travelled.
-There was Casement of course, accompanied by Robert Montieth who was never a prisoner of the Germans and been sent from America to command the Irish Brigade, and Private Bailey, a soldier from the Royal Irish Regiment who had been captured on the battlefield and was the only volunteer recruited from the prisoners of war who landed in Ireland.
-There is a famous photograph showing Montieth with an un-bearded Casement beside him and and a be-hatted Private Bailey, with members of the U boat crew, on the conning tower of the U-boat from which they landed in Kerry:
+Three men would land on the Kerry coast, at Banna Strand, from the German submarine, U boat19, in which they traveled.
+There was Casement, of course, accompanied by Robert Montieth who was never a prisoner of the Germans, he was an experienced and trusted member of the Irish Volunteers, and been sent to command the Irish Brigade, and Private Bailey, a soldier from the Royal Irish Regiment who had been captured on the battlefield and was the only volunteer recruited from the prisoners of war who landed in Ireland.
+There is a famous photograph showing Montieth with an un-bearded Casement beside him and a be-hatted Private Bailey, with members of the U boat crew, on the conning tower of the U-boat from which they landed in Kerry:

-Casement was arrested within hours of landing, on the Irish shore, his feet and clothing still wet from the sea.
+Casement was arrested within hours of landing on the Irish shore, his feet and clothing still wet from the sea.
 Montieth got away.
 Bailey was captured by the RIC later the same day.
-Within three months Bailey had turned Kings Evidence and told British intelligence everything he knew about the activities of Casement in Germany and the names and numbers of the recruited soldiers of the Brigade..
-Within the same three months he had re-joined the British Army and returned to the War.
-Only Casement would take the rap.
+Within three months Bailey had turned Kings Evidence and told British intelligence everything he knew about the activities of Casement in Germany and the names and numbers of the recruited soldiers of the Brigade.
+Within the same three months, he had re-joined the British Army and returned to the War.
 Only Casement would face the consequences; only he would be convicted of High Treason; only he would stand trial.
 Only he would hang.

-It is of course a painting of the the appeal hearing and not the trial itself.
-But the appeal was heard in the same court as the trial and therefore the only difference between this view and what we would have seen at the trial proper, is that here there are five scarlet robed judges whereas at the trial there were only three.
+It is, of course, a painting of the appeal hearing and not the trial itself.
+But the appeal was heard in the same court as the trial and therefore the only difference between this view and what we would have seen at the trial proper, is that here there are five scarlet-robed judges whereas at the trial there were only three.
 There would, of course, also have been a jury but on this occasion, for the appeal hearing, the jury box is occupied by the artist John Lavery

 The world of legal paintings, of those that adorn the walls and rooms of judges and lawyers, in their offices and Inns, are often, a little like the lawyers and judges themselves, rather dull and rather worthy.
 They are more frequently noted for their formality rather than as works of art.

 Paintings of lawyers and judges actually at their work, inside the courtroom, are rare indeed.
-And there are simply none of the quality of Lavery’s work.
+And there is simply none of the quality of Lavery’s work.

 It is a lawyers painting.
 It knows of wigs and books, of procedure and of precedent.
 It captures the life of the law and is as close as we can possibly get to the great historical scene it depicts.